Duovane: Pfeiffer Vacuum+Fab Solutions Presents The New Generation Of Rotary Vane Vacuum Pumps

 Date

-The DuoVane vacuum pumps achieve a pumping speed of 6 to 22 m/h.
+ASSLAR, GERMANY, October 31, 2024 /EINPresswire / -- The DuoVane vacuum pumps achieve a pumping speed of 6 to 22 m3/h.
 Equipped with a motor that corresponds to the energy efficiency class IE2, these pumps ensure an uncomplicated operation worldwide.
 The quiet operation results in a more pleasant working environment.
 The DuoVane is equipped with an improved safety valve at the inlet to increase safety in the event of application errors.
 In addition, the pumps have improved water vapor compatibility, which makes them more robust, especially for use in freeze drying, sterilization and HVAC.
 Other typical areas of application include the generation of fore-vacuum for turbomolecular vacuum pumps, for example in accelerators or in battery production.
 Analytical devices such as electron microscopes or mass spectrometers are also equipped with rotary vane pumps.

 Innovation meets tried and tested